conradakunga/Blog/_posts/2024-06-05-a-rose-by-any-other-name-short-circuiting.md

 End Function
 ```

-If we run this program, it also prints 'Skip work'.
-But if you look closely you will find a difference in the outputs; to whit:
+If we run this program, it will also print 'Skip work'.
+But if you look closely, you will find a difference in the outputs; to whit:

 ![VB Output](../images/2024/06/VBOutput.png)

 In the C# program, that line was not printed.

 What does this mean?

 In C#, if the first check is `false`, it does not bother to evaluate the second check.
-This is called [short circuiting](https://www.geeksforgeeks.org/short-circuit-evaluation-in-programming/).
+This is called [short-circuiting](https://www.geeksforgeeks.org/short-circuit-evaluation-in-programming/).

-VB.NET does not short circuit the `AND` operator.
+VB.NET does not short-circuit the `AND` operator.
 It will evaluate every condition in a logic statement.

-Which begs the question: what if you in fact wanted to short circuit in VB.NET?
+Which begs the question: what if you, in fact, wanted to short-circuit in VB.NET?

 This can be achieved using the [AndAlso](https://learn.microsoft.com/en-us/dotnet/visual-basic/language-reference/operators/andalso-operator) operator.